pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Servos.md

 ### Rate
 This is the servo frequency.
 This will be specified by the manufacturer.
 A large proportion of servos suitable for cyclic operate at 333Hz.

-For Rotorflight 2 it is recomended that tail servos are assigned to a different timer than cyclic servos (see [Remapping](Remapping.md)).
+For Rotorflight 2 it is recommended that tail servos are assigned to a different timer than cyclic servos (see [Remapping](Remapping.md)).
 This means that tail servos can be set to a different frequency (i.e. faster)

 ### Speed
 Servo Speed Equalisation.
 The aim of this parameter is to remove the collective "bobbing" when fast elevator changes are applied.